levmichael/saphon/doc/developer.md

 ['prerelease' website](https://linguistics.berkeley.edu/saphon/prerelease)
 by visiting the site in your web browser.
 Be sure to check that the release number updated.
-1. If the prerelease is not satisfactory and additional changes are required, make the changes and commit and push to github.
-Then reset the commit referenced by the release to the latest commit.
-One way to do that is to delete the release on github, then redo the preceding steps to create the new release, including updating the file contents and version number if it makes sense.
+  ***If the prerelease is not satisfactory and additional changes are required, make the needed changes and commit and push to github.
+Then reset the commit referenced by the release to the latest commit so that the release includes your new changes.
+One way to do that is to delete the existing release on github, then redo the preceding steps to re-create the new release, including updating the file contents and version number if it makes sense.
-One way to delete the release is to visit the [releases page](https://github.com/levmichael/saphon/releases), click on the release name, then click on the 'Delete' button.
+One way to delete the release is to visit the [releases page](https://github.com/levmichael/saphon/releases), click on the release name, then click on the 'Delete' button.***
 1. If the prerelease website is satisfactory, edit the release on GitHub and remove the 'pre-release' qualifier.
 This will trigger the publish action for the [public website](https://linguistics.berkeley.edu/saphon).